Matthew-IR/cpp-encrypted-chat/README.md

 ```bash
 ./build/cpp-encrypted-chat connect <server_ip_address>
 ```
+*Note: The program is currently hard coded to 127.0.0.1 no matter what you enter in this parameter*

 Once connected, you can input messages into the command line.
 To close the connection type `exit` in the client.